-Are muscle relaxers addictive and what are they typically used for?
-There’s a large collection of drugs that are considered muscle relaxers, or muscle relaxants.
-Another word for them is “spasmolytics,” and they are just one prescription drug used for pain relief.
+Are muscle relaxers addictive?
+Why are muscle relaxers prescribed?
+There’s a large collection of drugs in the muscle relaxers group.
+Another word for them is “spasmolytics.”
+They are also used for pain relief.
 Someone might use muscle relaxers for conditions such as lower back pain, neck pain, fibromyalgia, and certain kinds of migraines.
-The positive effects are that they reduce the level of excitation of the muscles.
-This can bring lots of pain relief, but the dark side of muscle relaxers is that the are addictive.
-This is partly because, despite how they sound, muscle relaxers affect the nervous system—not the muscles.
-If you’ve gotten addicted to muscle relaxers, keep reading to find a way out.
+The positive effects are that they reduce the level of excitation in the muscles.
+This can bring pain relief, but the dark side of muscle relaxers is that they are addictive.
+This is partly because, despite the name sounds, muscle relaxers affect the nervous system—not the muscles.
+If you find yourself addicted to prescribed muscle relaxers, keep reading to find a way out.

 If you find yourself asking “what are the dangers and are muscle relaxers addictive,” you may want to read on about those qualities.
 The first recorded use of muscle relaxers was in the 16th century when Amazon natives used poison-tipped arrows to cause muscular paralysis.
 And that’s how the danger began.
-Muscle relaxers today only use a minute amount of the drug, designed to slightly relax certain muscles in order to get pain relief.
-Some sources suggest that muscle relaxers aren’t any more effective at relieving back and neck pain than anti-depressants and muscle relaxers are addictive.
-The medical community is split on whether muscle relaxers should be used at all, considering the health risks, and high addiction levels.
-Learn more about the history and the dangers of muscle relaxers.
+Muscle relaxers today only use a very small amount of the drug, designed to slightly relax certain muscles in order to get pain relief.
+Some sources suggest that addictive muscle relaxers aren’t any more effective at relieving back and neck pain than anti-depressants.
+The medical community is split on muscle relaxer use, considering the health and addiction risks.

 Are Muscle Relaxers Addictive — Recognize the Signs

 What are the symptoms of muscle relaxer addiction?
 In small doses, many of these drugs can be very effective and fast-acting.
-Due to the immediate relief, users of muscle relaxers can quickly get addicted.
-If you’re in pain and you know the pain can be gone within a few minutes just by taking a muscle relaxer, then it can be hard to pace yourself.
+Due to the immediate relief muscle relaxers provide, addiction can happen quickly.
+If you’re in pain and you know that pain disappears in a few minutes when taking a muscle relaxer, it is hard to pace yourself.
 Thousands of people have slipped into addiction in exactly this way.
 Luckily there’s a way out through drug detox.
 Detox is the process of getting clean by removing all the unwanted toxins from your body, and it’s the necessary first step in any rehab program.
-Serenity House Detox knows what you’re going through, and has developed a program of specialized detox and recovery for muscle relaxer addicts.
-Click here to find out more about our 12-step program.
+Serenity House Detox knows what you’re going through, and has developed a program of specialized detox and recovery for muscle relaxer addicts and for many other addictions as well.
+Some of our programs include:

 Muscle Relaxers Are Addictive — Find Freedom with Detox

-Where do I find the best detox in Florida?
+Where do you find the best detox programs in Florida?
 Serenity House Detox has a nurturing team of highly trained clinicians and behavioral counselors who will help you make it through withdrawal.
-Then you’ll develop a long-term plan for rehab and a full recovery while avoiding relapse.
+You don’t have to live in the cycle of trying to stop and then relapsing.
+We have the perfect custom detox program for you.
+All you have to do is make the call to 866-396-4129.
+We’ll develop a long-term plan together for rehab and a full recovery while avoiding relapse.
 Conquer your addiction to muscle relaxers today.